evolang2024/evolang2024.github.io/_pages/workshop.md

         <br><br>●  	Make sure figures do not contain any affiliation related identifier. <br><br><br>Given the small size of the field it may not be possible to completely prevent reviewers from guessing the identity of the authors, but please make every effort to keep submissions anonymous."

-        subheader_2: "Supplementary Materials"
-        body_2: "
+      - header: "FAQs"
+        subheader: "<br>● Is there any support for supplementary materials along with my submission?
-        There will be some support for online supplementary materials.
-Reviewers will not evaluate the supplementary materials, so all information necessary to understand and evaluate the submission should be included in the main paper or abstract.
-However, authors are encouraged to make data or code available for the final publication.
+        <br>&nbsp&nbsp&nbsp&nbspThere will be some support for online supplementary materials.
+Reviewers will not evaluate the supplementary materials, however, so all information necessary to understand and evaluate the submission should be included in the main paper or abstract.
+Authors are encouraged to make data or code available for the final publication.
 All supplementary materials should be submitted within a single zip file, which should also include a readme file describing the contents.
-Supplementary materials should be referenced in the main text (e.g. “see supplementary materials”)."
+Supplementary materials should be referenced in the main text of the final submission (e.g. “see supplementary materials”)."
-      - header: "FAQs"
         subheader: "<br>● Does the length of the full paper (6-8 pages) include the references?
         <br>&nbsp&nbsp&nbsp&nbspYes.
 The full paper should be 6-8 pages including the references.
         <br>● Should I submit a 150-word summary for my abstract submission?